Russel Ward: Academic career

 Ward was at the University of New England as a lecturer in the 1950s and deputy chancellor for eight years.

 In his book, The Australian Legend, Ward argued that the Australian bush was egalitarian and that this influenced Australian culture.
 Ward's book was both influential and controversial and is grouped among the classic historical references on Australia history.
 In the 40 years since its first publication, there were three editions and it has been reprinted 15 times.
-While the images of the Australian character in Legend may not seem to reflect modern views, it is a book that "inform[s] Australians about the forces that have shaped them", and it raises questions that continue to be debated.

 His thesis in Legend was later challenged by Humphrey McQueen in 1970.
 It would influence the development of the Australian New Left.

 In the 1986 Queen's Birthday honours Ward was made a Member of the Order of Australia (AM) for "service to literature, particularly in the field of Australian history".

 Ward died in Texas, Queensland on August 13, 1995, at the home of his partner, Jeané Upjohn.

 Legacy

 The Russel Ward Annual Lecture was established in his honour by the University of New England in 1986.